 Risk to domestic animal health

 Dermocystid parasites are known to infect various species of amphibian.
 As such, pet amphibians should be regarded as being susceptible to infection.

 A tentative diagnosis of dermocystid parasitic disease can often be made based on the appearance of the lesions found in affected amphibians.
-However, a definitive diagnosis and differentiation between Amphibiocystidium and Amphibiothecum infection can only be made using specialist laboratory tests.
+However, a definitive diagnosis and differentiation between an infection with Amphibiocystidium and other dermocystid parasites can only be made using specialist laboratory tests.

 If you wish to report finding a dead amphibian, or signs of disease in amphibians, please visit www.gardenwildlifehealth.org.
 Alternatively, if you have further queries or have no internet access, please call the Garden Wildlife Health vets on 0207 449 6685.

 There are no known effective treatments for dermocystid parasitic diseases.
 The movement of infected animals should be avoided to help prevent the unintentional spread of the parasite to new areas.

 Pascolini R, Daszak P, Cunningham AA, Tei S, Vagnetti D, Bucci S, Fagotti A, Di Rosa I (2003) Parasitism by Dermocystidium ranae in a population of Rana esculenta complex in Central Italy and description of Amphibiocystidium n. gen. Diseases of Aquatic Organisms 56(1):65-74. doi: 10.3354/dao056065.